imanmafi/bankAccount/README.md

 # StumpTown Bespoke Banking in JavaScript

 A JavaScript app that allows a user to deposit an initial amount, then add or subtract with deposits and withdrawals.
+## A live working version of this javascript app can be found and used here: `stumptown-banking.bitballoon.com`

 ## Tests